ethangutk/Outrageous-Blades/README.md

 <br><br>
 ### 💪 Juggernaut
 Juggernaut is one of the most remarkable game modes I came across when researching.
 One random player has to face every other player in the game; this player is called the Juggernaut.
 The Juggernaut’s sword will have the same power as every other player’s sword, but his health will equal the health of all the players he is facing.
 So, for example, if the juggernaut is facing 11 players, then his health will be 1100 (11 players x 100hp = 1100hp).
-Super fun game mode to participate and spectate.
+Super fun game mode to participate in and spectate.
 The game clock will also reflect how many people are in the game.
 For example, if there are 12 people in the game, there will be 4 minutes on the clock (20 seconds * 12 players = 240 seconds = 4 minutes).

 <br><br>
 ### 🧍‍ Free For All
 Free for all is pretty self-explanatory; all the players acquire the same health and sword.
-Then, the players teleport within the map in random locations.
+Then, the players teleport within the map to random locations.
 The last player to be standing wins the round.
 The winner will receive 1000 Bells and 250 experience.

 <br><br>
 ### 💣 Time Bomb